 rkn61

-Pay slip is nothing but a document given by employer to employee, indicating Month of disbursement, details of gross salary, details of deductions effected by Company, Name, Designation, ID No of employee, DOJ, Father's name, Bank's name, Bank branch name, SB Account no., Details of leaves availed during month, and balance leave on credit, loan details (loan amount, amount recovered so far, balance amount of loan due) .
-Pay slip shows actual amount of salary, total deductions, and net salary amount disbursed or transferred to Bank.
+Payslip is nothing but a document given by an employer to an employee, indicating the month of disbursement, details of gross salary, details of deductions effected by the company, name, designation, employee ID number, date of joining, father's name, bank's name, bank branch name, savings account number, details of leaves availed during the month, and balance leave on credit, as well as loan details (loan amount, amount recovered so far, balance amount of loan due).
+The payslip shows the actual amount of salary, total deductions, and the net salary amount disbursed or transferred to the bank.
 It is an authenticated, true document.
-You can not add any further amount in the document.
+You cannot add any further amount to the document.

 From India, Aizawl